Robert Wagner: Death of Natalie Wood

-Wagner, Walken, and Davern initially all told detectives that Wood had left in a dinghy to go ashore; the case was reopened in November 2011, however, after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had had an argument that evening.
-He alleged that Wood had been flirting with Walken, that Wagner was jealous and enraged, and that following Wood's disappearance, Wagner had prevented Davern from turning on the search lights and notifying authorities.
-According to Davern, Wagner was responsible for Wood's death and he believed that Wagner had intentionally kept the investigation into Wood's death "low-profile".
+Wagner, Walken, and Davern initially told detectives that Wood left in a dinghy to go ashore; the case was reopened in 2011 after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had had an argument that evening.
+He alleged that Wood had been flirting with Walken, that Wagner was jealous and enraged, and that following Wood's disappearance, Wagner prevented Davern turning on the search lights and notifying authorities.
+Davern claimed Wagner was responsible for Wood's death and that Wagner kept the investigation "low-profile".

-In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of her death from accidental drowning to "drowning and other undetermined factors.”
+In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of her death from accidental drowning to "drowning and other undetermined factors".
 The amended document included a statement that the circumstances of how Wood ended up in the water are "not clearly established."
 On January 14, 2013, the Los Angeles County coroner's office issued a ten-page addendum to Wood's autopsy report.
 It stated that she may have sustained some of the bruises on her body before she went into the water and drowned.

 On February 1, 2018, the Los Angeles County Sheriff's Department named Wagner a "person of interest" in the investigation into Wood's death.
 Robert Wagner has denied any involvement in Wood's death.

-In 2022, an LAPD lieutenant was quoted as saying that “All leads in the Natalie Wood case have been exhausted, and the case remains an open, unsolved case."
-Francesca Bacardi, writing gossip for PageSix.com, interpreted the quote as saying that Wagner had been "cleared".
+On May 27, 2022, Lieutenant Hugo Reynaga announced that all leads in the case have been exhausted and that the case remains open and unsolved.